phuslu/log/README.md

 	TimeField string

 	// TimeFormat specifies the time format in output.
 It uses RFC3339 with millisecond if empty.
-	// If set with `TimeFormatUnix`, `TimeFormatUnixMs`, times are formated as UNIX timestamp.
+	// If set with `TimeFormatUnix/TimeFormatUnixMs/TimeFormatUnixWithMs`, timestamps are formated.
 	TimeFormat string

 	// Writer specifies the writer of output.
 It uses a wrapped os.Stderr Writer in if empty.